Keraites: Name

 It is related that in ancient times there was monarch who had eight (seven) sons, all of whom were dark-skinned.
 For which reason they were called Kerait.
 After that, with the passage of time, the separate offspring of each of the sons took on name and epithet.
-The division among whom the monarchy is held until today is know simply as the Keraite. a special name and nickname.
+The division among whom the monarchy is held until today is known simply as the Keraite, a special name and nickname.
 The other sons became the servants to the brother who was monarch, and there was no monarch found among them."

 Other researchers also suggested that the Mongolian name Khereid may be an ancient totem name derived from the root Kheree (хэрээ) for "raven".

 History

 Origins

 The Keraites first entered history as the ruling faction of the Zubu, a large confederacy of tribes that dominated Mongolia during the 11th and 12th centuries and often fought with the Liao dynasty of north China, which controlled much of Mongolia at the time.

 The names and titles of early Keraite leaders suggest that they were speakers of Turkic languages, and Togrul is a Turkic rather than a Mongol name.
-Toghrul's father and grandfather bore the Turkic title buiruk ('commander'); the title of the Keraite princess, Dokuz-khatun, is Turkic, as is the title 'Yellow Khan' under which one Keraite leader is know.
+Toghrul's father and grandfather bore the Turkic title buiruk ('commander'); the title of the Keraite princess, Dokuz-khatun, is Turkic, as is the title 'Yellow Khan' under which one Keraite leader is known.
 Building on this discussion of names and titles, Russian researcher Zolkhoev noted that Mongols not infrequently bore names of Turkic origin, but he stressed that such linguistic evidence alone is insufficient to establish a Turkic origin for the Keraites.
 In contrast Amanzholov wrote names of the Mongols before the 13th century were not Turkic.

 Zolkhoev claims the majority of scholars and researchers classify the Keraites as a Turkic people.
 A number of European and Asian scholars classified them as a Turkic people.
+(Note: Attributed to multiple sources.)
 Scholars like Erica C. D. Hunter, Paul Ratchnevsky, Christoph Baumer, Zhou Qingshu, René Grousset, Ian Gilman, Yekemingghadai Irinchin, Hans-Joachim Klimkeit, John Man, John Saunders, Tu Ji, Maria Czaplicka, Klaus Schwarz, Steven Runciman, Tjalling Halbertsma, Manfred Taube, Paul Pelliot, Wilhelm Baum, Svat Soucek, Pavel Poucha, Marie Favereau, Yevgeny Kychanov, Alexander Kadyrbaev, Marat Mukanov, Mukhamedzhan Tynyshpaev, Lidija Viktorova, Jean-Paul Roux, Nikolai Serdobov, Nikolai Aristov, Muratkhan Kani, Rudolf Kaschewsky, Türükoğlu, Gabzhalilov, Talas Omarbekov, Sarsen Amanzholov Alkey Margulan classified them as Turkic people.

 Rashid al-Din Hamadani write in his Jami' al-tawarikh: